rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 However, if you follow the tutorial and you delete the project when you are done, you should expect charges in the order of a few dollars at most.
-You can even use Google Cloud's own [Pricing calculator](https://cloud.google.com/products/calculator/) to estimate the charges.
+You can even use Google Cloud's [Pricing calculator](https://cloud.google.com/products/calculator/) to estimate the charges.